 $25 million initiative to accelerate funding to help complete critical public infrastructure projects.
 This program will help ensure planned capital projects move forward in spite of revenue loss facing the entire state, will prioritize projects in underserved communities, and will ensure skilled labor can return to the job site just in time for the summer construction season.
 View more information.

-NEW Business Interruption Grant (BIG)
+Business Interruption Grant (BIG)

 The Department of Commerce and Economic Opportunity (DCEO) is launching the first round of Business Interruption Grants (BIG) by providing $60 million to businesses experiencing losses or business interruption as a result of COVID-19 related closures.
 View information here.